stef-timmermans/YeastLume/README.md

 # YeastLume

-Repository for the YeastLume data pipeline.
-Follow the directions below to configure the repository for your own purposes.
+YeastLume is a budding yeast microscopy image processing pipeline that uses diffusion-based generative models to reconstruct fluorescence images from bright-field input.
+It is trained on paired bright-field and fluorescence images stored in multi-channel .tif files.
+This repository includes preprocessing tools, training pipelines for the utilized models ([VQGAN](https://github.com/CompVis/taming-transformers/) and [BBDM](https://github.com/xuekt98/BBDM)), and utilities for running inference and evaluation.

 # Installation and Use
 Below are instructions on how to train a BBDM model with paired bright-field and fluorescence data.
+Steps 1 and 2 assume a local, unix-based environment (e.g., macOS), and the remaining steps assume use on a high-performance cluster (e.g., Hábrók).

 ### Local Requirements
 - 512x512 three-channel .tif films